arobie1992/go-clarinet/README.md

 an empty string is provided, the library will search for a file named `config.json` in the current directory.
 See the [Configuration](#configuration) section for details on the available options.

+This is a blocking operation, so you may want to run it as a goroutine if you wish to perform other actions in the same calling thread.

 #### Add Peer
 `p2p.AddPeer(peerAddress string)`